-Double check your application before you submit it, ensuring all the information is correct.
-The fee for applying through UCAS is £20 for one choice or £25 for multiple choices and late applications sent after 30 June.
+Double check your application before you press the submit button, ensuring all the information is correct.
+The fee for applying through UCAS is £22 for one choice or £26.50 for multiple choices and late applications sent after 30 June.

 Once you submit your application, UCAS processes it and sends it to your chosen universities.

 You can see the progress of your application in your UCAS account.

 We work hard to respond to your application as soon as possible, so you could hear from us within a matter of days or weeks.
 If you submit your application by the 25 January deadline, you'll hear back from us by early May at the very latest.